 Continue about a mile uphill on the fire road which has a slight slope but is relatively easy to do.
 Once you approach a very large catchment water tank on the left side, you will see a trail on the right side going through some tall trees.
 Head right in that direction all the way to the end and you will eventually get to the main vantage point at Narnia.

 From here, you can walk the shorter trails for different viewpoints of the waterfalls and reservoir.
-There are some access to the water for swimming in the reservoir (please do not go into the water on rainy days when the water flow is rushing and unpredictable – it is very dangerious) which is perfect on sunny days when the water is calm.
-You can actually swim to a few of the waterfalls directly against the water flow which is a challenge and a fun work out.
+There are some access to the water for swimming in the reservoir (please do not go into the water on rainy days when the water flow is rushing and unpredictable – it is very dangerious.
+Also, there are rangers that are patroling regularly and now ticketing visitors that actually are swimming in the various ponds).

 More views of the Narnia pools